valleria05/zeitbook-backend/README.md

 **Return an object with list of posts**
 ----
-  Returns a json object contains a list of posts.
+  Returns a JSON object containing all posts.

 * **URL**